 The twisties- not the superslabs- separate the bikers from the squids.

-There are old riders.
-And there bold riders.
+There are old riders, and there are bold riders.
 There are NO old, bold riders.

 There’s something ugly about a NEW bike on a trailer.